mmbejani/keras-regularization/README.md

 If you propose a new approach or find a suitable regularization scheme, contact with us.

+If you work on `Tensorflow 2.x` please use the `tensorflow-2` branch.

 ## How to use
 ### Installation